bde-dev/homelab/README.md

 ### Milestones

+These milestones describe the items in the checklist.

 #### Complete Devpod Integration

 I want to be able to create `devpods` for my lab and apps.

 I will need to implement resource constraints so they do not impact the rest of the cluster.

+##### UPDATE

+There a two main bottlenecks for getting this online:
+1. Synology LUN limit of the DS118.
+I need to upgrade, probably to a DS224+.
+2. Devpod takes a very long time to pull the images because of ISP bandwidth and registry rate limiting.
+Solved by implementing my own pull-through cache.

 #### Self-Hosted Storage